Kayaking & Whitewater Rafting Insurance

 - Never go out on the water alone.
 If you're injured or become overtired, it's a good idea to have someone with you so that they can contact emergency services if necessary.

 - Sunscreen: No matter what the weather, when spending a long amount of time outside you will be exposed to harmful UV rays.
 This can easily be avoided by covering exposed skin in waterproof sunscreen.
 Consider buying reef-safe sunscreen, especially if you're not wearing a wetsuit or plan on swimming.

 - Glasses straps: if you're wearing glasses or sunglasses, be sure to secure them to your face or neck with a strap so that you won't send your glasses into the rapids or to the bottom of the lake, river or ocean.

 - Drivers License or ID: Many companies require a valid ID to rent out items such as wetsuits and boats.
 So be sure that you have your ID handy before you embark on your adventure.

-- Plastic Bags: After your trip, you will likely be quite wet.
-Be sure to bring plastic bags or garbage bags to put your wet things in and a change of clothes, shoes and socks so that you're not miserably traveling back to your hotel while soaking wet.
+- Plastic bags: After your trip, you will likely be quite wet.
+Be sure to bring plastic bags or garbage bags to put your wet things in and a change of clothes, shoes and socks so that you're not traveling back to your hotel while soaking wet.